AaroKoinsaari/movie-database/README.md

 # Movie Database

-This is a lightweight and efficient small movie database application developed in Java.
+Lightweight and efficient movie database application developed with Java.

 ## Introduction

 MovieDatabase is a Java application designed to help users manage and explore their movie collections.
-This is part of coursework at JYU.
+This is part of coursework at the University of Jyväskylä (JYU).

 ## Features